Using Cosmic Rays to Predict the Weather: Meteorological Data Assimilation of Atmospheric Muon Flux Data: Results

+Note that the OSSE that assimilated PSFC measurements performed worse than the NoDA OSSE for the first few hours (Figures \ref{fig:rmse_psfc_plot} and \ref{fig:rmse_uvtq_plot}).
+A likely explanation for this behavior is that the stochastic nature of measurement noise randomly caused the PSFC measurements to be less accurate than the ensemble mean.
+Future work can investigate countermeasures against such situations (e.g., quality control).

+The performance of the PSFC-assimilating OSSE and the muon-assimilating OSSE diverge for QVAPOR.
+All four muon-assimilating OSSEs have $\left\langle\text{nRMSE}\right\rangle_p$ less than unity, whereas the PSFC-assimilating OSSE's QVAPOR $\left\langle\text{nRMSE}\right\rangle_p$ hover around unity.
+In other words, the assimilation of muon flux measurements improves the humidity field whereas the assimilation of PSFC results in neutral impacts.

-These differences in accuracy gains can be seen when examining the squared error between the ensemble average and the true value at a grid box $\ell$ within the domain.
-The squared error is defined as:
+The fact that the assimilating muon flux measurements produces better PSFC fields than assimilating PSFC measurements is interesting.
+To better understand that fact, we examine the squared error between the ensemble average and the true value at a grid box $\ell$ within the domain.
+The squared error

-which characterizes the ensemble behavior at a particular location (i.e., grid box $\ell$).
+characterizes the ensemble mean's accuracy at a particular location (i.e., grid box $\ell$).
 Because $\delta_\ell^2$ is literally the summand in RMSE (Eq. \eqref{eq_rmse}), $\delta_\ell^2$ can be investigated to determine which parts of the domain most contribute to improved or worsened RMSE values.

-Figure \ref{fig:rmse_tint_plot} shows the surface pressure errors $\delta_\ell^2$, integrated over 24 hours, relative to free model evolution for both assimilation of surface pressure point measurements (top), and muon flux measurements (middle).
-Also shown is a comparison between assimilating surface pressure measurements and assimilating muon flux measurements (bottom).
-These plots are generated using an assumed muon detector exposure of $10^5$ m$^2$s.

-As expected from the above explanation, improvements in surface pressure forecasts seem to be largest within 640 km of the assimilated muon flux (or PSFC) observation.
-Interestingly, muon flux assimilation appears to outperform surface pressure point measurement assimilation in both magnitude of improvement, as well as geographical coverage, as evidenced by the bottom plot in figure~\ref{fig:rmse_tint_plot}.
-In addition to improved surface pressure forecasts immediately above and west of the measurement location, there is also a region of improved forecast east of the measurement location that appears to be unique to muon flux assimilation.
+Figure \ref{fig:rmse_tint_plot} compares the time-integrated impacts on $\delta_\ell^2$ resulting from (i) assimilating PSFC measurements and (ii) assimilating muon flux measurements with an exposure of $10^5$ m$^2$s.
+While both experiments reduced PSFC $\delta_\ell^2$ in a time-integrated geographically-averaged sense, the former OSSE degraded the accuracy of the PSFC field to the east of the observation site whereas the latter OSSE showed no clear regions where the PSFC field is degraded.
+Furthermore, both OSSEs have similar performances to the west of the observation site.
+As such, the differences in PSFC RMSEs are largely due to performance differences to the east of the observation site.